Death may not be so final, thanks to these creepy technologies

 Subscribe

 Elsewhere, funeral companies are promoting tombstones embossed with QR codes.
 Scanning them on your phone will call up a related video or web page.
-That approach prompts awkward giggles from Megan Rosenbloom, a leader in the death-acceptance movement and founder of a series of associated events that she calls Death Salons.
+That approach prompts a snicker from Megan Rosenbloom, a leader in the death-acceptance movement and founder of a series of associated events that she calls Death Salons.

 “Do you have a QR code reader on your phone?” she asks.
 “A century from now, will anyone even have any idea what that is?”